mathworks-ref-arch/matlab-on-azure-win/README.md

 ## FAQ

+### When are the MathWorks machine images updated?
+The links in [Deployment Steps](#deployment-steps) launch instances based on the latest MathWorks machine images for at least the four most recent MATLAB releases.
+MATLAB releases occur twice each year.

+For each MATLAB release, MathWorks periodically replaces the corresponding image with a newer image that includes the latest MATLAB updates and important security updates of the base OS image.

 ### How do I save my changes in the VM?
 All your files and changes are stored locally on the virtual machine.
 They will persist until you either terminate the virtual machine instance or delete the resource group.
 Stopping the instance does not destroy the data on the instance.
 If you want your changes to persist before you terminate an instance, you’ll need to:
 * copy your files to another location, or